marlandy/rest-idempotency/README.md

 # API documentation

-You can see <a href="https://github.com/marlandy/rest-idempotency/blob/master/src/main/webapp/API_DOCUMENTATION.md" target="_blank">apiblueprint documentation here</a>
+You can see the <a href="https://github.com/marlandy/rest-idempotency/blob/master/src/main/webapp/API_DOCUMENTATION.md" target="_blank">API documentation in API Blueprint format here</a>

 ## Users